Jo-wang/Daily-Paper-Reading/test-time/Test-time Batch Statistics Calibration for Covariate Shift.md

 - The proposed approach called α-BN addresses this issue and improves the adaptation of deep models to novel environments.

 ### Method
-1. Mix up the source and target statistics in batch normalization (BN) layers to alleviate domain shift and preserve discriminative structures.
-This is called α-BN.
+**1. Mix up the source and target statistics in batch normalization (BN) layers to alleviate domain shift and preserve discriminative structures.
+This is called α-BN.**

 **2. Incorporate α-BN into mainstream deep neural networks to improve generalization on unseen domains without any training.**